michaeljoyner/run-happy/source/_posts/messy-runs-with-beautiful-landscapes.md

 slug: messy-runs-and-beautiful-landscapes
 date: 2024-02-02
 categories: "Training"
-intro: "Things got a bitty messy on my run this morning.
+intro: "Things got a bit messy on my run this morning.
 But at least I didn't soil myself, and actually it may have been productive at the end.
 So onwards and upwards."
 og_image: "https://res.cloudinary.com/dy6grlu8z/image/upload/v1706833697/nklfdrnmy5rydggalnpj.jpg"
 ---